ricardoalkain/k8s-scripts/README.md

 ## Getting Started

-Just download the latest version and run it!
+- Just download the latest version.
+- Check all consts defined in the script and change the ones necessary to your environment(s) (URLs, IP addresses, default values...)
+- Run it!

-You can run this script in an interactive way, providing all parameters manually, or provide the parameters in the command line and execute with no intervention (i.e. directly from a CI/CD pipeline)
+**Note:** You can run this script in an interactive way, providing all parameters manually, or provide the parameters in the command line and execute with no intervention (i.e. directly from a CI/CD pipeline)

 ### Prerequisites